angoca/BenchmarkSQL-4/README.txt

 *********************************************************************
 Change Log:

+Version 4.0.3 2013-06-17  cadym
+   - Status line report dynamically shown on terminal
+   - fix lookup by name in PaymentStatus and Delivery Transactions (in order to be more compatible with the TPC-C spec)
+   - rationalized the variable naming in the input parameter files (now that the GUI is gone, variable names still make sense)
+   - Default log4j settings only writes to file (not terminal)

-Version 4.0.2  2013-06-06  denis & cady
+Version 4.0.2  2013-06-06   lussman & cadym
    - removed Swing & AWT GUI so that this program is runnable from the command line
    - remove log4j usage from runSQL & runLoader (only used now for the actual running of the Benchmark)
    - fix truncation problem with customer.csv file
    - comment out "BadCredit" business logic that was not working and throwing stack traces
    - fix log4j messages to always show the terminal name
    - remove bogus log4j messages

-Version 3.0.9 2013-03-21 denisl
+Version 3.0.9 2013-03-21  lussman
    - Fix runLoader.sh to work with new log4j

-Version 3.0.8 2013-03-20 denisl
+Version 3.0.8 2013-03-20  lussman
    - Config log4j for rotating log files once per minute
    - Default flat file location to '/tmp/csv/' in table copies script

-Version 3.0.6 2013-02-05 denisl
+Version 3.0.6 2013-02-05  lussman
    - Drop incomplete & untested Windoze '.bat' scripts
    - Standardize logging with log4j
    - Improve Logging with meaningful DEBUG and INFO levels